-The Banking Sector is the fuel which keeps the Economies, Nations and Organizations running.
+The Banking Sector is the fuel that keeps the Economies, Nations and Organizations running.
 It also generates astronomical amounts of data every second.
-Every transaction leaves a footprint and creates data which was considered static and only useful for Auditors for the purpose of Accounting and Auditing.
+Every transaction leaves a footprint and creates data that was considered static and only useful for Auditors for the purpose of Accounting and Auditing.
 However, with the emergence of Big Data technologies in other areas like Healthcare began showing its true potential, we started using such “worthless” and “stale” data into those systems and began to truly see the potential of financial insights which could be used for many purposes.
 Therefore, there is an untapped potential that Big Data in Banking possesses, and we’ll try to find out such implications and advantages of how it works and the possibilities which could be explored.

-In 2008 due to the subprime lending crisis in the US, the world economy was in turmoil which also demonstrated two things,
+In 2008 due to the subprime lending crisis in the US, the world economy was in turmoil which also demonstrated two things.

-- How desperately we needed a technology that could help us identify bad/Subprime loans, structural shift in banking stances with respect to lending, Customer profiling, etc.
+- How desperately we needed a technology that could help us identify bad/subprime loans, structural shift in banking stances with respect to lending, Customer profiling, etc.

-Big Data along with Business Intelligence technologies helped in this endeavour and facilitated the Banking and Financial institutions to challenge the status quo back in 2008 and started the emergence of Big Data in Banking Sector.
+Big Data along with Business Intelligence technologies helped in this endeavour and facilitated the Banking and Financial institutions to challenge the status quo back in 2008 and started the emergence of Big Data in the Banking Sector.
 Banks use Big Data and BI technologies like Hadoop and RDBMS in all their processes and changed the face of banking for all and for good.
 From Digitising all banking processes to converting Developing economies from Cash Heavy transactions to Digital transactions, Big Data has helped shaped Organizations and Institutions across the world.

-Uses of Big Data in Banking Sector
+Uses of Big Data in the Banking Sector